HughFerg/Education-Renovation-/README.md

 The platform is comprised of 3 games- Simon (for visual learning aptitude), a spoken-word version of Simon (for audial learning aptitude) and a puzzle game (for kinsethetic aptitude).
 COLLABORATORS:

-Hugh Ferguson, Joshua Farahzad, Chase Small
+Hugh Ferguson, Chase Small

+(pending: Joshua Farahzad)